6. Multiplicative Functionals#

 Let \(Y \eqdef \{ Y_t\}\) be an additive functional that as in Chapter Processes with Markovian increments is described by \(Y_{t+1} - Y_t = \kappa(X_t, W_{t+1})\), where \(X_t\) is the time \(t\) component of a Markov state vector and \(W_{t+1}\) is the time \(t+1\) value of a martingale difference process (\({\mathbb E} \left(W_{t+1} \mid {\mathcal A}_t \right) = 0 \)) of unanticipated shocks.
 We say that \(M \eqdef \{M_t: t \ge 0 \} = \{ \exp(Y_t) : t \ge 0 \}\) is a multiplicative functional parameterized by \(\kappa\).
 When \(Y_0\) is a (Borel measurable) function of \(X_0\), \(M_0 >0\) is also a (Borel measurable) function of \(X_0\).

 An additive functional grows or decays linearly, so the exponential of an additive functional grows or decays geometrically.
-In Chapter Processes with Markovian increments, we constructed a Law of Large Numbers and a Central Limit Theorem for additive functionals.
+Chapter Processes with Markovian increments stated a Law of Large Numbers and a Central Limit Theorem for additive functionals.
 In this chapter, we use other mathematical tools to analyze the limiting behavior of multiplicative functionals.
-In what follows, we refer to
+We refer to

 as the multiplicative increment of the multiplicative process \(M\).